 “Several coaches put it this way — amateurs practice until they get it right; Professionals practice until they can’t get it wrong!”

 Because most people lack significant experience communicating “face-to-face” on virtual platforms, Abrams suggests improving your “stage presence” by recording a few virtual practice sessions and evaluating them using the above tips.

-“Don’t take on too much at a time when trying to improve your virtual communications,” says Abrams.
+“Don’t take on too much at a time when trying to improve your virtual communications,” Abrams says.
 “Pick the things you notice the most and start there.”

 Before performers go on stage, they’ll often take a moment to close their eyes and visualize an experience that brought forward an emotion they want to project.
 This trick works for presenters in a virtual setting, as well.

 “For example, when trying to convey warmth or enthusiasm, take a moment before you start your session to recall a topic, event, or time when you really had a strong feeling of warmth toward others — or felt a strong feeling of enthusiasm for something you were saying or doing,” says Abrams.